aquilax/eago/README.md

 	best := ga.Best()
 	fmt.Printf("BEST: %s\n", best.Gene())
 	fmt.Printf("SCORE: %d\n", int(best.Fitness()))

+    // -------- RESULT --------
+    // BEST: 111101111111001111011110111111
+    // SCORE: 25
 }
 ```

 # EAGO/NE [![GoDoc](https://godoc.org/github.com/jinseokYeom/eago/ne?status.svg)](https://godoc.org/github.com/jinseokYeom/eago/ne)
 EAGO/NE is an extention of EAGO for NeuroEvolution.
 NeuroEvolution is a machine learning method that uses Evolution Algorithm
-to train a neural network. ```github.com/jinseokYeom/eago/ne``` package is a modular
+to train a neural network.
+For the sake of this extension, I have decided to
-implementation that can be customized by the user's choice.
+work on a different package, NEUGO (Neural Networks in Go), which will be an
+easy-to-use neural network package in Go.

-## Algorithms (in progress)
+## Planned Algorithms
 * NE (Basic NeuroEvolution with GA)
 * SANE (Symbiotic, Adaptive NeuroEvolution)
 * ESP (Enforced Sub-Population)
 * NEAT (NeuroEvolution of Augmenting Topologies)
+* And more

-## Note
+## Notes
+1. Although I'm hoping to make this a helpful package for many people,
+I started developing this package for the sake of learning about different
+kinds of evolutionary algorithms in depth; I would appreciate any criticism
+on this package!
-Simplicity and ease of use are the top priorities of this framework;
+2. Simplicity and ease of use are the top priorities of this framework;
 some decisions were made during the development for such reason.
-* Genotype is only represented with binary string (at least for now).
+..* Genotype is only represented with binary string (at least for now).
-* Fitness values are always float64.
+..* Fitness values are always float64.